psbabu1976/Cert-Manager/cert-manager/README.md

 # Certificate Manager - Framework Ver # 1.0
-  (Developed using Angular 2.0 and Angular-Cli 1.0 Frameworks)
+  (Developed using Angular 2.0 and Angular-CLI 1.0 Frameworks)

  You nedd NodeJS, NPM & Angular-CLI to run this package Follow these steps to get it up and running..!